 Again, I consider myself lucky to be in a situation where dropping to part-time was surprisingly easy.
 It’s not pure luck since one feature of anesthesia that attracted me was the flexibility of the schedule and lifestyle, but I’ll readily admit I had an easier time making this shift than most will.

 Years ago, I worked exclusively as a locum tenens provider for the first two years after finishing residency, working hard most of the time, but I also took my first three-week vacation when I was less than a year into my anesthesia career.

 My bride-to-be and I visited Iceland, England, Ireland, and Italy in one long trip.
 It was fantastic, but before long I started working regular jobs and it would be over a decade before I’d be off work for that length of time again.

-For the last six months, I’ve had a three-week break nearly every month.
-My work schedule looks like this:
+For six months, I had a three-week break nearly every month.
+My work schedule looked like this:

 - Work four days (usually consecutive) at our outpatient surgical center.
 That’s about a 40-hour workweek.

 - Work 72 hours at our hospital.
 Usually, at least half of the long weekend (Friday morning to Monday morning) will be home call, but weekends can be busy at all hours, particularly during the summer months (both of them).

 - Enjoy the rest of the month off.

-This schedule represents a 40% reduction in my clinical workload from my previous full-time schedule, which was admittedly designed to allow for a very reasonable work-life balance in the first place.
-Still, I’ve been quite happy tipping the scale more to life and less to work.
+This schedule represented a 40% reduction in my clinical workload from my previous full-time schedule, which was admittedly designed to allow for a very reasonable work-life balance in the first place.
+Still, I was quite happy to tip the scale more to life and less to work.

-I now have a 40% lower salary than I did as a full-time employee.
-I still have full benefits, a feature that I’m told is provided for physicians working at least a half-time job in our health system.
+The result was a 40% lower salary than I had as a full-time employee.
+I still had full benefits, a feature that I’m told is provided for physicians working at least a half-time job in our health system.

 Rounding to avoid using my exact salary, let’s say I was making $400,000 per year before.
 With the part-time schedule, I would make $240,000.
 Let’s also say the benefits package is worth $50,000.